RMD rules for inherited IRAs

 **Once a minor child reaches the age of majority, they'll become subject to the 10-year rule.

 Generally, an eligible designated beneficiary may use the lifetime distribution rules that were in effect prior to 2020 and are specified in the "For an inherited IRA received from a decedent who passed away before January 1, 2020" section below.

-Note: Vanguard's RMD Service doesn't accommodate accounts that are being distributed according to the 5 or 10-year rules.
-If the 10-year rule is being used for your inherited account, you should consult your tax advisor if you have any questions about taking distributions in accordance with this rule.
+Note: If the 10-year rule is being used for your inherited account, you should consult your tax advisor if you have any questions about taking distributions in accordance with this rule.
 A non-designated beneficiary (e.g., a non-individual such as an estate or charity) would generally be subject to the 5-year rule if the account owner died before they were required to begin taking RMDs (April 1st of the year following the year in which the owner reached RMD age).
 If the IRA owner passed away on or after April 1st of the year following the year in which the owner reached RMD age, the non-designated beneficiary would be subject to an RMD based on the original IRA owner's life expectancy factor.
 Special rules apply for certain types of trusts.

 For an inherited IRA received from a decedent who passed away before January 1, 2020:

 When a beneficiary becomes entitled to an IRA from an account owner who died before he or she was required to begin taking RMDs (April 1st of the year following the year in which the owner reached RMD age), the beneficiary can choose one of two methods of distribution: over their lifetime or within five years (the "five-year rule").